RL with KL penalties is better viewed as Bayesian inference: Is RL a good framework for fine-tuning language models?

 The divergence minimisation perspective on KL-regularised RL we presented stems from a general framework known as control as inference \cite{cai}.
 Control as inference provides a formalisation of intelligent decision making as inference on a probabilistic graphical model representing the agent, its preferences and environmental dynamics.
 While control as inference is typically considered with graphical models parameterised to make it equivalent to RL, it does not have to be.
 Moreover, there are frameworks such as active inference \citep{friston2010action,BUCKLEY201755} or action and perception as divergence minimisation \citep{hafner2020action} that further generalise control as inference to a principle of minimising the KL divergence from a probability distribution representing desired behaviour of the agent.
 In contrast with RL, they conceptualise the agent as a generative model, not as a decision rule represented as a probability distribution out of convenience.
 Therefore, they naturally avoid the distribution collapse problem and preserve the distributional properties of the agent.
-In consequence, frameworks based on Bayesian inference or divergence minimisation are more adequate than RL for problems such as fine-tuning language models.
+What if RL simply isn’t an adequate formal framework for problems such as aligning LMs?